California Traffic Laws for 2026

 Effective January 1st, 2024, law enforcement officers cannot begin a traffic stop with the question, "Do you know why I pulled you over?"
 Officers must explicitly state the purpose of the stop before continuing with further inquiries.
 This new law also applies to interactions with pedestrians.
 The guidelines aim to reduce pretextual stops and foster de-escalation in police-civilian interactions.

-Catalytic Converter Theft (SB 55, Umberg, AB 641, Vince Fong, AB 1519, Bains)
+Catalytic Converter Theft (SB 55, Umberg; AB 641, Vince Fong; AB 1519, Bains)

 Several laws were recently enacted to address the surge in catalytic converter theft.
 Measures include heightened penalties for unlicensed "automobile dismantlers" and individuals modifying or concealing a Vehicle Identification Number (VIN) associated with a catalytic converter.